 - 1x ICEpower Amplifier 200AC (Non ‘S’ unpowered 200w Mono)

 - 1x ICEpower 6277849 Auto On/Off Wiring Harness for 200ASC

 There are a couple of OPTIONAL Wiring Harness Kits you can pick-up from Parts Express.
 You can either get these or skip them if you intent to order the GhentAudio cables with the case.
 In case you are wondering what is the difference, GhentAudio cables are priced similar, have thinner insulation hence easier to manage as you put the kit together.
-The ICEpower wiring harness kit feature thicker insulation, might be harder to manager in the case but will offer better EMI/RFI insulation.
+The ICEpower wiring harness kit feature thicker insulation, might be harder to manage in the case but will offer better EMI/RFI insulation.

 I did go with the GhentAudio cables but if I had to do it over again, I would go with the ICEpower cables.
 Better to have improved insulation especially in the 1/2 width case build.
 You will not be messing around with the wiring anytime soon once your get it all properly setup.